Benjie1033/alx-zero_day/0x03-git/README.md

-Git work out practise, is it an 's' or 'c', i have no idea, anyway. mwahaha
+yeap guys thi is iiit, opps! miss-spelt this! mwahaha